Bartimaeus812/Thaumcraft-Solver/README.md

     Read aspect conversions from an Obsidian vault or file, then ability to output to file.
     Search for the quickest path between two aspects using Dijkstra's Algorithm.
+    This search has been preloaded into history.txt, a query for any path can now be made.

 Planned capabilities: